Join B&T Rewards: Earn 1 one point per dollar on every order!

 First, you’ll need to choose the right razor.
 If you are a beginner, a cartridge razor is perfect to start with.
 Cartridge razors have very little learning curve and will allow you to practice proper shaving techniques.
 If you are more experienced with shaving and have practiced with cartridge razors, then you can move to a safety razor.
-The Muhle R89 is an excellent first safety razor and is simple to use.
 When starting out, use a mild blade and work your way up to a sharper blade to avoid cutting yourself until you have the technique down.
 While the safety razor takes more time and practice, it can actually resolve many common shaving issues such as redness, irritation, and cuts or nicks.
 Safety Razors, also known as Double-Edge (DE), only have one blade, while cartridge razors have three to six.
 Fewer blades and strokes means less trauma on your skin.
 If you’re unsure if a cartridge or safety razor is right for you check out our blog on Safety Razors vs. Cartridge Razors.
 Regardless of which razor you use, proper technique makes all the difference.
 Pay close attention to the direction your hair grows, and start shaving with the grain.
 Your hair can grow in different directions, especially around your neck - knowing the direction of growth will help you properly shave with the grain or against the grain.

 Next, select a shaving brush.
 This traditional wet shaving tool is vital to achieve an exceptionally close and comfortable shave.
 Shaving brushes are important for two reasons.
 First, they allow you to whip together a rich and creamy lather from both shaving soaps and shaving creams to get the right consistency.
 Second, they lift the hair from your face allowing the razor to get more direct, close contact.
 Shaving brushes are usually made from badger hair and include different grades of quality.
 If you are just starting out and don't want to spend too much, start with a lower-grade bristle, such as Best Badger or Pure Badger.
 These brushes have a lower price point, but still offer a quality shave.
 If you have the budget, you can upgrade to Silvertip, for the softest and most flexible bristle.
 If you are looking for a Vegan option, synthetic brushes are now available in high-quality, comfortable synthetic fibers.
 They are also more durable than badger hair and require less maintenance.
 This article on Shaving Brushes is a great resource for the different types of shaving brushes for any budget.
 To learn more about how to care for and use your shaving brush, read this article on How to Use a Shaving Brush.